 I need help with MX records.
 What should I tell my domain host?

-"I recently signed up for a service called Google Apps.
+"I recently signed up for a service called G Suite.
 It allows me to use Google applications with my domain name.
 My domain is hosted with you and I need help in changing the MX records.
 To use Google for email, I have to point the MX records for my domain to Google's mail servers.

-Since Google is not a domain host, they aren't able to configure the MX records for my domain.
+Google is unable to configure the MX records for my domain.

 There are multiple MX records.
 The first one is ASPMX.L.GOOGLE.COM. and it should have the highest priority (smallest priority value eg. 1).
 This is the most important MX record.